shaunlee/svelte-router/README.md

 ## Dynamic Route Matching with Params

 Very often we will need to map routes with the given pattern to the same component.
 For example we may have a `User` component which should be rendered for all users but with different user IDs.
-In Vue Router we can use a dynamic segment in the path to achieve that, we call that a param:
+In @shaun/svelterouter we can use a dynamic segment in the path to achieve that, we call that a param:

 ```javascript
 import User from './User.svelte'